 It cannot be stressed enough that treatment of an active pest infestation without getting to the root cause of the problem is of limited value.
-Museum personnel must determine the source of an infestation, the reasons an infestation exists, and then address permanent, non-chemical solutions to these problems – this is the basis for integrated pest management.
+Personnel at cultural heritage institutions must determine the source of an infestation, the reasons an infestation exists, and then address permanent, non-chemical solutions to these problems – this is the basis for integrated pest management.
 Please check our Prevention Resources for assistance.

 If you have an active infestation and are not sure where to start, visit our page Dealing With An Active Infestation.

 There are several ways to treat an active pest infestation and the most appropriate method will depend upon a variety of factors such as:

 - Type of collection (mixed media, books and archival collections, ethnographic art, audio visual materials, etc.)

 - Size of infestation (e.g. single object, storage box or cabinet, or exhibit area)

 - Institutional capabilities (e.g. access to an appropriate freezer)